History of the Puritans under King Charles I: Silencing of Puritan laymen

 Prynne continued to publish from prison, and in 1637, he was tried before Star Chamber a second time.
 This time, Star Chamber ordered that the rest of Prynne's ears be cut off, and that he should be branded with the letters S L for "seditious libeller".
 (Prynne would maintain that the letters really stood for stigmata Laudis (the marks of Laud).)
 At the same trial, Star Chamber also ordered that two other critics of the regime should have their ears cut off for writing against Laudianism: John Bastwick, a physician who wrote anti-episcopal pamphlets; and Henry Burton.

 A year later, the trio of "martyrs" were joined by a fourth, John Lilburne, who had studied under John Bastwick.
 Since 1632, it had been illegal to publish or import works of literature not licensed by the Stationers' Company, and this allowed the government to view and censor any work prior to publication.
 Over the course of the 1630s, it became common for Puritans to have their works published in Amsterdam and then smuggled into England.
 In 1638, Lilburne was prosecuted in Star Chamber for importing religious works critical of Laudianism from Amsterdam.
 Lilburne thus began a course which would see him later hailed as "Freeborn John" and as the pre-eminent champion of "English liberties".
 In Star Chamber, he refused to plead to the charges against him on the grounds that the charges had been presented to him only in Latin.
-The court then threw him in prison and again brought him back to court and demanded a plea.
-Again, Lilburne demanded to hear in English the charges brought against him.
+The court then imprisoned him and again brought him back to court and demanded a plea.
+Lilburne demanded to hear in English the charges brought against him.
 The authorities then resorted to flogging him with a three-thonged whip on his bare back, as he was dragged by his hands tied to the rear of an oxcart from Fleet Prison to the pillory at Westminster.
 He was then forced to stoop in the pillory where he still managed to distribute unlicensed literature to the crowds.
 He was then gagged.
-Finally he was thrown in prison.
+Finally he was imprisoned.
 He was taken back to the court and again imprisoned.